NY.gov Portal State Agency Listing Search all of NY.gov

 Environmental Easements and Deed Restrictions

 Environmental Easements are required for remedial projects which rely upon one or more institutional and/or engineering controls.
 The Environmental Easement runs with the land in favor of the State, subject to the provisions of ECL Article 71, Title 36, and contains the use restriction(s) and/or any prohibition(s) on the use of land in a manner inconsistent with engineering controls.
 The placement of an Environmental Easement provides an effective and enforceable means of encouraging the reuse and redevelopment of a controlled property, at a level that has been determined to be safe for a specific use, while ensuring the performance of operation, maintenance, and/or monitoring requirements.
-The DEC project manager will relay instructions to remedial parties regarding execution of the Environmental Easement, including completion of the Environmental Easement Checklist (updated October 2011).
+The DEC project manager will relay instructions to remedial parties regarding execution of the Environmental Easement, including completion of the Environmental Easement Checklist (PDF) (311 KB) (updated August 2015).

-Notice of Environmental Easement
+Preparation of the Environmental Easement

 Deed Restrictions